 The Australian government also described the new accommodation as including full medical support but that was (and still is) not the case – particularly when healthcare is required for people suffering not just with chronic and acute illnesses but from trauma and ongoing complex mental health issues.
 Médecins Sans Frontières (MSF) requested access to the asylum seekers on Manus and even though they was granted approval to assess the health and wellbeing of the men, when their representatives tried to do so, they were denied access.

-When the Australian Immigration Minister said the relocated detainees were ‘lying’ for claiming they were being threatened by locals , video footage contradicted the latest in the continual series of slur from Peter Dutton on the integrity of the refugees …
+When the Australian Immigration Minister said the relocated detainees were ‘lying’ for claiming they were being threatened by locals , video footage contradicted the latest in the continual series of slurs from Peter Dutton on the integrity of the refugees …

-But this didn’t prevent the Australian government minister from perpetuating his decrees of “complete nonsense“ and “propaganda“ from his Canberra base, while men like Pakistani refugee, Ijlal Haider, who has witnessed a number of outbursts from local people since his relocation to Lorengau can only keep concluding, “Very dangerous.
+But this didn’t prevent the Australian government minister from perpetuating his decrees of “complete nonsense“ and “propaganda“ from his Canberra base, while men like Pakistani refugee, Ijlal Haider, who has witnessed a number of outbursts from local people since his relocation to Lorengau could only keep concluding, “Very dangerous.
 We every night afraid, we thinking they are coming. … We are not safe here, so please help us.“

 On 15 December 2017, news broke via a spokesperson for the Refugee Action Coalition (the Australian government would not comment, saying that resettlements were a matter for the US authorities) who said that another approximately 60 people from Manus Island had been accepted for resettlement in the US.
 Then on 23 January 2018, the Asylum Seeker Resource Centre released information that another 40 – 50 of the men left on Manus were said to have departed for the United States from Port Moresby to build a new life, under the US deal.
 In releasing this information, the ASRC stressed that this meant that still “over 800 people remain in Papua New Guinea alone“.
 And since, on 8 December 2017, US Presidential Proclamation 9645 was fully implemented and the Departments of State and Homeland Security were directed to “restrict the entry of nationals of Chad, Iran, Libya, North Korea, Syria, Somalia, Venezuela, and Yemen in order to protect the security and welfare of the United States”, a significant proportion of the thousands of legitimate refugees remaining on Manus now do not have the option of even submitting an application to be considered for resettlement in the United States because of their country of origin.
 And with the current US President’s ongoing pushes for more ‘extreme vetting’, it seems unlikely that many more will accepted.